kumarh1982/chat-room-with-gRPC/README.md

 * to execute

-  <br> note: there will be some parameter passed to program, username, port num, etc later
+  <br> note: there will be other parameters passed to program, port num, etc later
+  <br> for now it's just username

   ./server <br>
-  ./client
+  ./client username